yjperez/teleport/rfd/0014-custom-approval-conditions.md

 #### User Data Leakage

-Special care will need to be taken to ensure that we have a clear, and difficult to misuse, model of what information can be leaked about request generators or approvers.
+Special care will need to be taken to ensure that we have a clear, and difficult to misuse, model of what information can be leaked about request generators or reviewers.

 Some "leaks" are obvious and intentional (e.g. if only role `foo` grants the ability to request role `dev`, then anyone with the ability to *approve* role `dev` is going to be able to get a